Stremio/stremio-addon-sdk/README.md

 creating a HTTP server to make Stremio Add-ons.
 Refer to our [protocol specification](./docs/protocol.md) for details and examples.

-One useful scenario of not using the SDK is when you need user specific data for you add-on (for example, an API Autherntication Token), you can see an example of passing user specific data in the Add-on Repository URL [here](./docs/examples/userData.md).
+One useful scenario of not using the SDK is when you need user specific data for you add-on (for example, an API Autherntication Token), you can see an example of passing user specific data in the Add-on URL [here](./docs/examples/userData.md).
 This example uses Node.js and Express to get user specific data.